souhaibelh/Turing-Machine-Game/REPONSES.md

-5. Now we have 3 instances of class Point (one when we create the Point p, the other one when we call the constructor of class Circle which creates a new point with same coordiantes as point p and assigns it to our attribute center, and the last one is created by the method getCenter() when it is and we assign it to p2) We still have only one instance of class Circle.
+5. Now we have 3 instances of class Point (one when we create the Point p, the other one when we call the constructor of class Circle which creates a new point with same coordiantes as point p and assigns it to our attribute center, and the last one is created by the method getCenter() when it is called and we assign it to p2) We still have only one instance of class Circle.

     The instance referenced by the variable p is the point that has coordinates 0.0,0.0